wes3985/CoverageCompacter/README_CoverageCompacter.txt

 chr1	17	1
 chr1	18	1
 chr1	19	0

-# The output file is a headered file in the bed format.
-Below is a description of each header:

-chr					= chromosome
-start					= start position of the loci end					= end postion of the loci size					= total size of the loci firstCoveredBase			= the first base in the loci with coverage >0 lastCoveredBase				= the last base in the loci with coverage >0 meanCoverage				= mean coverage accross the loci NBasesCovered	    			= toal number of bases covered in the loci DepthSum				= the total sum of depth in the loci, this is useful for identifying regions of high relative coverage coverageFraction			= fraction of the loci that has coverage >0

 (1) OUTPUT of CoverageCompacter with binSize set to '0'
 # Notes: